grantj-re3/HandyIctDoco/git/README.md

 git commit -a		# Automatically add/rm indexed files then commit git commit --amend	# Amend your last commit with new message and/or staged files
 ```

+See *Git commit messages (best practice)* information in the opeining section above.

 ## git push
 ```